SoCXin/doc/docs/X86/unit-testing.rst

 Desktop
 ~~~~~~~

 |PIOUTE| builds a test program for a host machine using :ref:`platform_native` development platform.
-This test could be run only with the desktop or :ref:`ci` VM instance.
+This test could be run only with the desktop or :ref:`wch` VM instance.

 .. note::
     PlatformIO does not install any toolchains automatically for